Al-Shabaab (militant group): Ban on single-use plastic bags

-In July 2018, al-Shabaab announced a complete ban on single-use plastic bags within its territory in a broadcast in which it stated that they "pose a serious threat to the well-being of humans and animals alike", and in the same announcement, it also imposed a complete ban on the logging of several species of rare trees.
+In July 2018, Al-Shabaab announced a complete ban on single-use plastic bags within its territory in a broadcast in which it stated that they "pose a serious threat to the well-being of humans and animals alike", and in the same announcement, it also imposed a complete ban on the logging of several species of rare trees.
 Some have argued that, whilst these environmentally-conscious advances are welcome, they are overshadowed by the group's terrorist activities, whilst others have mocked the United States and other countries for taking less action on climate change than a terrorist group.

 Response to COVID-19

-Al-Shabaab acknowledged the existence of the COVID-19 pandemic and announced the formation of a coronavirus prevention and treatment committee.
+Al-Shabaab acknowledged the existence of the COVID-19 pandemic and announced the formation of a corona virus prevention and treatment committee.
 In mid-June 2020, the group announced that it had set up a coronavirus treatment centre in Jilib, about 380 km south of the capital, Mogadishu.